maximodavidcamposespejo/GRUPO5_ISB/LABORATORIOS/LABORATORIO 4.md

  ## Bibliografía
 - “BITalino (r)evolution Lab Guide”, 2020.
 - BITalino, “BITalino R-IoT Data Sheet,” 2020.
 Accessed: Apr.
 05, 2023.
 [Online].
 Available: https://www.bitalino.com/storage/uploads/media/datasheet-r-iot---v12.pdf
+- Grunovas A, Trinkunas E, Buliuolis A, Venskaityte E, Poderys J, et al. (2016) Cardiovascular Response to Breath-Holding Explained by Changes of the Indices and their Dynamic Interactions.
+Biol Syst Open Access 5: 152. doi:10.4172/2329-6577.1000152
+- New England Baptist Hospital, "How Does Exercise Affect Your Heart, and What are the Benefits?".
+Accessed: Apr, 12, 2023.
+[Online].
+Disponible en: https://www.nebh.org/blog/how-does-exercise-affect-your-heart-and-what-are-the-benefits/